momentum-design/momentum-ui/web-components/src/components/table-advanced/TableAdvanced.md

 };
 ```

-### How filtering and sorting works with templated cell
+### How filtering and sorting works with templates

 Say for example your template will look like this: